What Is Body Positivity? | 4 Ways to be More Positive

 So, go to the gym because you love your body, not because you hate it.
 Exercise can help you stay energized and healthy, and it should not be a tool to change or control your body.

 Eat healthy food because it gives you energy and boosts your health, not because you want to lose weight.
 Don’t starve yourself, but make healthy choices when snacking.
-For example, go for dark chocolate, grains, fruits, and vegetables instead of chips, cookies, and other high-calorie foods that taste good but provide very little to none nutritious value.
+For example, go for dark chocolate, grains, fruits, and vegetables instead of chips, cookies, and other high-calorie foods that taste good but provide very little to no nutritious value.

 3. Practice Self-Compassion